The law of diminishing returns is a concept that I learned in Economics and I find it very applicable to personal growth. Here’s what it says:

 Are there any areas in your life where diminishing returns are in action?
 Some examples:

 - Are you spending too much time on a specific work task?
-Are the additional hours you’re spending on this task justified by value you get?
-Is it time to switch to a different task?
+Are you reaching diminishing returns, and if so is it time to switch tasks?

 - Are you trying to keep up with so many friends that you’ve compromised on your life?